-If you simply take one flight from point a to point b, then you are off the hook and don't have to worry about extra issues that may affect you had you additional connections.
-Connecting flights, regardless of whether they are with the same or different airlines, entail extra rules and elements that you may want to consider.
-From making connections to will your luggage be checked through - connections are often a beast!
+If you simply take one flight from point a to point b, then you are off the hook and don't have to worry about extra issues.
+Connecting flights, however, entail extra rules and circumstances that you need to prepare for.
+From making connections, to will your luggage be checked through, connecting flights are often a beast!

 1. The Rule of Duty Free